 If your curls are similar in size to the large sidewalk chalk you used as a kid, then you're Type 3a.
 If your curls have the circumference of a Sharpie, then you're Type 3b.
 And if your curls have the circumference of a pencil or a straw, then you're Type 3c.
 Many people believe (and we tend to agree) that Type 3c curls are almost their own category, because they are much tighter corkscrews and generally have much more volume than 3a and 3b curls, yet they are still very different from Type 4.
 YouTubers with Type 3c hair include heygorjess and Shinestruck.

-If you look closely at a strand of hair and it looks like a small, tight corkscrews the size of a crochet needle, you're seeing Type 4a coils.
+If you look closely at a strand of hair and it looks like small, tight corkscrews the size of a crochet needle, you're seeing Type 4a coils.
 Type 4b coils are tighter than 4a and more closely resemble the spring of a pen.
-If you have Type 4c hair, then your coils will be similar to the 4b curl pattern but you may have higher density (more hair strands per square inch) and coarser strands (each individual strand is wider) which creates greater shrinkage and less curl definition.
+If you have Type 4c hair, then your coils will be similar to the 4b curl pattern but you may have higher density (more hair strands per square inch) and coarser strands (each individual strand is wider), which creates greater shrinkage and less curl definition.

 Two women with the same curl pattern can have hair that looks completely different